auto-store/ansible_workshop/README.md

 # ansible_workshop

 #########################
+This deploys the environment:
+-creates users
+- creates groups
-This deploys the environment: creates users, creates groups, updates and installs packages.
-Pushes configuration files and modules.
+- updates and installs packages.
+- Pushes configuration files and modules.

 #########################

 INSTRUCTIONS for DEPLYING USER ENVIRONMENT:

 1. Clone this repo!